 The son of a U.S. Army officer, Dr. McCabe also served in the U.S. Army, as well as in the U.S. Department of State as a Foreign Service Officer.
 He has lived outside the United States, either as a child or as an adult, in England, Germany, Italy, India, Japan, and The Philippines.
-Dr. McCabe and his wife Pat both love history and their overseas experiences help make his modern world history position here at Park View a natural fit.
+The multicultural experiences Dr. McCabe and his family have enjoyed, both overseas and in Northern Virginia (1981, 1993-2000, 2016-Present), help make his teaching here at Park View, with its multicultural student body, a natural fit.

-Dr. McCabe and his wife each have done genealogical work and both descend from European immigrants to America in the 1600s.
-Dr. McCabe is a member of the Sons of the American Revolution (SAR) through Revolutionary ancestors who lived here in Loudoun County.
-Besides history, Dr. McCabe's interests include logic, chess, personal fitness, humor, and learning about people and personalities.
-He and his wife have three children, six grandchildren, and two step-grandchildren.
+Besides math, Dr. McCabe also is interested in history.
+Dr. McCabe has done genealogical work and descends from European immigrants to Virginia in the 1600s.
+He is a member of the Sons of the American Revolution (SAR) through Revolutionary War patriot ancestors who lived here in Loudoun County.

 Dr. McCabe's personal interests include logic, chess, personal fitness, humor, and learning about people and personalities.
 He has three children and six grandchildren.